 In all the major cities around the world that I visited, I’ve always found a “Little india”.
 “Little India” is a place of solidarity where one can have some nice authentic indian food, buy indian products or simply meet the indian diaspora.
-Below is a focus article on the “Little India” in Paris, the city where I grew up.
+Below is an immersion into the “Little India” in Paris, the city where I studied.
 Since the 1950s, the neighbourhoods of Gare du Nord (the North Station) in Paris have been home to many migrants from the Indian subcontinent and their inseparable cultures.

 Many a country receiving Indian migrants has witnessed, since decades, new zones emerge, dominated by the Indian population.
 These zones are often baptised ‘Little India’ and have become places of confluence of the rich and vibrant Indian cultures and those of the host nation.
 For the Indian diaspora living in these regions, it is literally their home away from home – there is no struggle to find authentic home food; they can visit a temple to practice their religious rites; or buy ethnic attires from local shops; or even celebrate festivals with just as much grandeur and fervour as at home.